Lbangayan/Recipe-and-Ratings-Data-Analysis/README.md

 ---
 ## Assesment of Missingness

 In our assessment of the data we had only three columns with any missing data.
 The first was average rating which we know to be missing by design since it is a product of the way we merged our data.
 If a recipe didn't have a review then its average rating would be missing since there is nothing to base it off of.
 Then we looked at the name but it had only one missing value so we ignored it.
 That left only missing reviews to look at.
-After running some permutation tests we found that the shape of the distributions of the number of ingredients is different for recipes with missing descriptions vs recipes that have descriptions meaning that descriptions are MAR dependent on the number of ingredients.
+After running some permutation tests we found that the shape of the distributions of the number of ingredients is different for recipes with missing descriptions vs recipes that have descriptions.
+We can conculde that descriptions is MAR dependent on number of ingredients.
 In conclusion, we don't believe that there is a NMAR column in our data.
 <iframe src="assets/missingness2.html" width=800 height=600 frameBorder=0></iframe>
 Here is the distribution of the number of ingredients with a description vs the distribution of number of ingredients without a description.
 Our p value is 0.02 which is under a significance level of 0.05.